vpinna80/VTL/README.md

 ## Build information

-A complete description of the project modules and the build process will be aailable soon.
+A complete description of the project modules and the build process will be available soon.

 To build this project, you will need: